Botanical and Birding Tour

 Covering the key birding and wild flower destinations of Assam and Arunachal Pradesh over a period of 10 to 15 days.

-Nameri National Park – It is situated on the left bank of Jia-Bhoraeli River in Assam bordering with Pakke Wildlife Sanctuary & Tiger Reserve of Arunachal Pradesh.
-The national park is located in the foothills of eastern Himalayas and is famous for its wild elephants, barking deer, langur monkeys and wild cats.
+Nameri National Park – Is situated on the left bank of Jia-Bhoraeli River in Assam bordering with Pakke Wildlife Sanctuary & Tiger Reserve of Arunachal Pradesh.
+The national park is located in the foothills eastern Himalayas and is famous for its wild elephants, barking deer, langur monkeys and wild cats.
 Birdlife is varied and abundant, with nearly 400 species finding their way onto an ever-expanding checklist.
 Arguably, Nameri’s most important avian residents are its White-winged Ducks.

 Additional Key Destinations To Consider For Combined Birding and Botanical Tours

 Discover New Destinations

 Mishmi Hills in Arunachal Pradesh